XuanLTK/SQL_Ecommerce-Sale-Performance-Analysis/README.md

 > Useful information that users should know, even when skimming content.

-### Query 07: Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
-Output should show product name and the quantity was ordered.
+### Query 07: Other products purchased by customers who purchased the product "YouTube Men's Vintage Henley" in July 2017.
+The output should show the product name and the quantity ordered
 * SQL code

 <img width="700" alt="Image" src="https://github.com/user-attachments/assets/932ac116-9d6b-4827-8984-635db2ecd81d" />